openhab/openhab-addons/bundles/org.openhab.binding.radiothermostat/README.md

   // JSON to send directly to the thermostat's '/tstat' endpoint
   // See RadioThermostat_CT50_Honeywell_Wifi_API_V1.3.pdf for more detail
   actions.sendRawCommand('{"hold":1, "t_heat":' + "68" + ', "tmode":1}')

+  // Also a command can be sent to a specific endpoint on the thermostat by
+  // specifying it as the second argument to sendRawCommand():

+  // Reboot the thermostat
+  // actions.sendRawCommand('{"command": "reboot"}', 'sys/command')

+  // Control the energy LED (CT80 only) [0 = off, 1 = green, 2 = yellow, 4 = red]
+  // actions.sendRawCommand('{"energy_led": 1}', 'tstat/led')

+  // Send a message to the User Message Area (CT80 only)
+  // actions.sendRawCommand('{"line": 0, "message": "Hello World!"}', 'tstat/uma')

 end

+rule "Display outside temp in thermostat message area" when
+  // An item containing the current outside temperature Item OutsideTemp changed then
+  // Display up to 5 numbers in the thermostat's Price Message Area (PMA)
+  // A decimal point can be used.
+CT80 can display a negative '-' number
+  // Send null or empty string to clear the number and restore the time display var Number temp = Math.round((OutsideTemp.state as DecimalType).doubleValue).intValue Therm_Message.sendCommand(temp) end
 ```